mlswg/mls-protocol/draft-ietf-mls-protocol.md

 can choose to make it available to new members in order to allow External Commits.

-In principle, External Commits work like regular Commits.
+In principle, external Commits work like regular Commits.
 However, their content has to meet a specific set of requirements:

 * External Commits MUST contain a `path` field (and is therefore a "full"